Multilevel neural simulation-based inference

 In this setup, low-fidelity simulations are governed solely by $\theta$ and the initial condition seed $u$, while high-fidelity simulations additionally incorporate complex astrophysical processes (e.g., feedback), modelled via four extra parameters.
 These high-fidelity simulations are significantly more computationally expensive—often more than 100× slower to generate than low-fidelity ones.
 Given these limitations, cosmological analyses often rely on conservative data cuts to exclude small-scale modes (e.g., $k \gtrsim 0.1,h/\text{Mpc}$), where simulation inaccuracies are most pronounced~\citep[e.g.][]{des_jeffrey_25,des_gatti_25}.
 Multi-fidelity approaches aim to mitigate such constraints by leveraging both inexpensive and high-fidelity simulations to improve the accuracy of cosmological inference.

 Note that the idea of combining low- and high- fidelity simulations has previously been proposed in cosmology; see for example the work of \cite{Chartier2021,Chartier2022} who use low-fidelity simulations to construct approximations of quantities of interest which can be used as control variates.
-This work differs from our proposed approach in that it is based on regression and approximations of quantities such as means and covariances of interest, rather than of the training objective of neural SBI.
+This work differs from our proposed approach in that it targets quantities such as means and covariances, rather than f the training objective of neural SBI.

 \paragraph{Neural network details.} We use NSF with $3$ bins, span of $[-3, 3]$ and $3$ coupling layers.
 The conditioner for the NSF is an MLP with $2$ hidden layer of $30$ units, and $10\%$ dropout, trained for $400$ epochs.